haskell-servant/servant/README.md

 data Greet = Greet { _msg :: Text }
   deriving (Generic, Show)

--- we get our JSON serialization for free instance FromJSON Greet instance ToJSON Greet
+-- we get our JSON serialization for free.
+This will be used by the default -- 'MimeRender' instance for 'JSON'. instance FromJSON Greet instance ToJSON Greet

--- we can render a Greeting into JSON using this ToJSON instance instance MimeRender JSON Greet where
-    toByteString Proxy = encodePretty

--- or we can render it to HTML instance MimeRender HTML Greet where
+-- We can also implement 'MimeRender' explicitly for additional formats. instance MimeRender PlainText Greet where
     toByteString Proxy (Greet s) = "<h1>" <> cs s <> "</h1>"

 -- we provide a sample value for the 'Greet' type